Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 We shall denote the {\em spectral gap} of the Laplacian as

 where

-Now we state the result establishing the performance of Rank Centrality. \begin{theorem} Given $n$ objects and a comparison graph $G=([n], E)$, let each pair $(i,j) \in E$ be compared for $k$ times with outcomes produced as per a BTL model with parameters $w_1,\dots, w_n$.
-Then, there exists positive universal constants $C$ and $C'$ such that for $k \geq 4C^2(1+(b^5 \degratio^2/\dmax\eiggap^2)\log n)$, the following bound on the normalized error holds with probability at least $1-n^{-C'}$:
+There is one-to-one correspondence between the eigenvalues of the random walk normalized Laplacian $L$ and the standard (symmetric) normalized Laplacian ${\mathbb I}-D^{-1/2}BD^{-1/2}$. } Now we state the result establishing the performance of Rank Centrality. \begin{theorem} Given $n$ objects and a \DS{connected} comparison graph $G=([n], E)$, let each pair $(i,j) \in E$ be compared for $k$ times with outcomes produced as per a BTL model with parameters $w_1,\dots, w_n$.
+Then, for some positive constant $C \geq 8$ and when $k \geq 4 C^2 (b^5 \degratio^2/\dmax\eiggap^2)\log n$, the following bound on the normalized error holds with probability at least $1-4n^{-C/8}$: